kuzzleio/sdk-csharp/doc/1/exceptions/api-error-exception/index.md

 Inherits from the [KuzzleException](/sdk/csharp/1/exceptions/kuzzle-exception) class.

-The `ApiErrorException` class represents an [error response from Kuzzle API](/core/1/api/essentials/errors/).
+The `ApiErrorException` exception is used to reject API requests upon receiving an [error response from Kuzzle's API](/core/1/api/essentials/errors/).

 ## Properties

-Theses additional properties are available in addition to the [KuzzleException](/sdk/csharp/1/exceptions/kuzzle-exception) properties.
+These additional properties are available in addition to the [KuzzleException](/sdk/csharp/1/exceptions/kuzzle-exception) properties.

 | Property name        | Type     | Description          |
 | -------------------- | -------- | --------------------------------------- |